MathInspector/MathInspector/INSTALL.md

-# python module dependencies for building the executable with Make
+## python module dependencies for building the executable with Make
-numpy
+- numpy
-scipy
+- scipy
-scikit-image
+- scikit-image
-cloudpickle
+- cloudpickle
-pillow
+- pillow
-PyInstaller
+- PyInstaller
-ttkthemes
+- ttkthemes
-pygame
+- pygame
-pyglm
+- pyglm
-watchdog
+- watchdog
-PyOpenGL
+- PyOpenGL
-PyOpenGL_accelerate
+- PyOpenGL_accelerate

-# Make
+## Make
-The style/arc.tcl file needs to be copied over the png/arc/arc.tcl file in the ttkthemes on the local filesystem, before running the Make command
+The style/arc.tcl file and image files in style/arc/ needs to be copied over the png/arc/arc.tcl file in the ttkthemes on the local filesystem, before running the Make command